 Publisher: Antarctic Press

-July – November 2009
+Release Date: July – November 2009

-24 (each)
+Pages: 24 (each)

-$3.99 (each)
+Price: $3.99 (each)

 “Threat condition Red!
 Trillion-dollar deficits, machine gun-toting soccer moms, money-hungry contractors and flesh-hungry super soldiers lead by 200 yearsí worth of undead Presidents!
 Can we stop this new national nightmare?
 Yes we can!
 It’s time to set aside our partisan differences and petty bickering and unite behind “Ba-rot” Obama, the one man that can bring hope to our troubled shores.
-When the outgoing administrationís plan to shore up our depleted militaryís troop numbers goes awry, Washington, D.C. becomes ground zero for all-you-can-eat action, destruction, and some change you can believe in!
+When the outgoing administrationís plan to shore up our depleted militaryís troop numbers goes awry, Washington, D.C. becomes ground zero for all-you-can-eat action, destruction, and some change you can believe in!“

 Artwork: 4.0 out of 5